Your feelings are not your friend if you want a future filled with good fortune and fulfillment. Said another way…follow your feelings and you’re f’d.

 He prompts you, “Go ahead and ask your friend to meet you for coffee and learn about your business,” knowing how much you’d love to grow your home-based business.

 “There’s nothing new on television.
 Why don’t you go for a walk?”
-He asks, in response to your prayers for help you deal with your stress.
+He asks, in response to your prayers for help to deal with your stress.

 He nudges you and says, “You know, that personal trainer would love to help you out.
 Why don’t you ask for help?” after your continued wishes to get back on an exercise program.